 As I said, the potato stamp from the book wasn’t a shamrock stamp, but seeing as how St. Patty’s Day is right around the corner, I thought a shamrock stamp was ideal to demonstrate this fun, little craft project that can be done by adults and kids alike.

 Note: Some kids may need a the help of an adult to cut out the design.

-I decided to go with shamrock tea towels for a little luck of the Irish!!!
+I also decided to go with shamrock tea towels for my first attempt.